Author’s Note: Updated from a previous publication.

 You feel empty, like there’s a gaping hole inside.
 But even though the emptiness isn’t from hunger you binge eat everything in sight.
 And then you still look around for more because you still have that huge gaping hole that just can’t seem to be filled.

-You come to believe that you are ultimately responsible for the success of the site visit.
+You come to believe that you are ultimately responsible for the success of the site review.
 If you’re honest with yourself, you don’t think others are as committed to success as you are.
 The little voice inside you says, “If you want something done right, you’ve got to do it yourself!”

 You start to resent others who don’t seem as stressed out as you are.
 While you hate feeling like you have the weight of the world on your shoulders, you refuse to delegate responsibility to others and then you get mad when you hear that they went to a movie or a concert over the weekend.